Jirayus-Nimyuyong/K6-loadtest/README.md

 # k6-loadtest-example
 ### Performance Testing with K6
-  * Mockup preliminary load Performance Testing with K6
+  * Mockup preliminary for load Performance Testing with K6
 ### Getting started:
   * docker-compose up -d influxdb grafana OR ./docker-compose.sh
   * Load http://localhost:3000, and import the dashboard.json config to a new dashboard.